 If you're building a full self-service platform, you'll want your users to be able to draw their own floor plans without intervention from your team.

-Seats supports this by means of two features: an embeddable Designer, and subaccounts.
+Seats supports this by means of two features: an embeddable Designer, and workspaces.

 Embed the Designer

-You need to provide the designer key (of your subaccount).
-Be sure to keep this key a secret: anyone who has access to this key can edit seating charts.
+You need to provide the secret key of one of your workspaces.
+Be sure to keep this key a secret: anyone who has access to this key can edit seating charts and can book seats.
 So please don't push it to code repositories and only use it in pages served over https.